 “CARB” means the California Air Resources Board.

-“Citation” means a notice issued by the CARB alleging a violation of the requirements specified in section 2198.2(b) which requires submission of documentation and payment of a penalty.
+“Citation” means a notice issued by the CARB alleging a violation of the requirements of this HD I/M Regulation, which requires submission of documentation and payment of a penalty as specified in section 2198.2(b).

 “Class I Railroad” has the same meaning as defined in 49 U.S.C. § 20102(1).